openannotation/annotator-store/README.md

 ## Running tests

 We use `nosetests` to run tests.
-You can just `pip install nosetests mock` and
+You can just `pip install nosetests mock`, ensure ElasticSearch is running, and then:
-then:

     $ nosetests
     ....................................................